vfmd/vfmd-spec/doc/specification.md

     the first 6 characters of the line, i.e. the entire part before the word "Peanuts".
 The _unordered-list-starter-string-length_ is 6.

-    The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that satisfies one of the following
+    The [block-element end line] is the next subsequent line in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies one of the following
     conditions:

-     1. The line is a _blank line_ and is immediately succeeded by another _blank line_
+     1. The line is a [blank line] and is immediately succeeded by another [blank line]

         (or)

-     2. The line is a _blank line_ and is immediately succeeded by a succeeding line that satisfies all of the following conditions:
+     2. The line is a [blank line] and is immediately succeeded by a succeeding line that satisfies all of the following conditions:

-         1. The succeeding line does not start with the _unordered list starter string_ seen in the _block-element start line_
+         1. The succeeding line does not start with the _unordered list starter string_ seen in the [block-element start line]
          2. The first _unordered-list-starter-string-length_ characters
-            of the succeeding line include _non-space_ characters
+            of the succeeding line include [non-space] characters

         (or)

-     3. The line is not a _blank line_ and is immediately succeeded by a succeeding line that statisfies all of the following
+     3. The line is not a [blank line] and is immediately succeeded by a succeeding line that statisfies all of the following
         conditions:

-         1. The succeeding line does not start with the _unordered list starter string_ seen in the _block-element start line_
+         1. The succeeding line does not start with the _unordered list starter string_ seen in the [block-element start line]
          2. The first _unordered-list-starter-string-length_ characters
-            of the succeeding line include _non-space_ characters
+            of the succeeding line include [non-space] characters
-         3. The succeeding line matches either the _unordered list starter pattern_ or the _ordered list starter pattern_
+         3. The succeeding line matches either the [unordered list starter pattern] or the [ordered list starter pattern]

-    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.
+    If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].

- 9. If none of the conditions specified above apply, and if the _block-element start line_ matches the _ordered list starter pattern_ (i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`)
-    then the block-element is of type **ordered list**.
+ 9. If none of the conditions specified above apply, and if the [block-element start line] matches the [ordered list starter pattern] \(i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`\) then the block-element is of type [**ordered list**].
 The length of the matching substring for the first (i.e. inner) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.

-    For example, consider the following _block-element start line_ (which has three _space_ characters, followed by the number '1', followed by a dot, followed by two _space_ characters, followed by the word "Peanuts"):
+    For example, consider the following [block-element start line]
+    \(which has three [space] characters, followed by the number '1', followed by a dot, followed by two [space] characters, followed by the word "Peanuts"\):

            1. Peanuts

     The _ordered-list-starter-string-length_ in the above example is 7.

-    The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that satisfies one of the following
+    The [block-element end line] is the next subsequent line in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies one of the following
     conditions:

-     1. The line is a _blank line_ and is immediately succeeded by another _blank line_
+     1. The line is a [blank line] and is immediately succeeded by another [blank line]

         (or)

-     2. The line is a _blank line_ and is immediately succeeded by a succeeding line that satisfies all of the following conditions:
+     2. The line is a [blank line] and is immediately succeeded by a succeeding line that satisfies all of the following conditions:

-         1. The succeeding line does not match the _ordered list starter pattern_
+         1. The succeeding line does not match the [ordered list starter pattern]
          2. The first _ordered-list-starter-string-length_ characters of
-            the succeeding line include _non-space_ characters
+            the succeeding line include [non-space] characters

         (or)

-     3. The line is not a _blank line_ and is immediately succeeded by a succeeding line that statisfies all of the following
+     3. The line is not a [blank line] and is immediately succeeded by a succeeding line that satisfies all of the following
         conditions:

-         1. The succeeding line does not match the _ordered list starter pattern_
+         1. The succeeding line does not match the [ordered list starter pattern]
          2. The first _ordered-list-starter-string-length_ characters of
-            the succeeding line include _non-space_ characters
+            the succeeding line include [non-space] characters
-         3. The succeeding line matches the _unordered list starter pattern_
+         3. The succeeding line matches the [unordered list starter pattern]

-    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.
+    If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].

-10. If none of the above conditions apply, then the block-element is of type **paragraph**.
+10. If none of the above conditions apply, then the block-element is of type [**paragraph**].

-    In order to find the _block-element end line_, we need to make use of a HTML parser.
-To the HTML parser, we feed the characters of each line, starting from the _block-element start line_.
-After feeding all characters of every line, we feed a `#x0A (LF)` character (i.e. a _line break_) to the HTML parser, and observe the state of the HTML parser.
+    In order to find the [block-element end line], we need to make use of a HTML parser.
+To the HTML parser, we feed the characters of each line, starting from the [block-element start line].
+After feeding all characters of every line, we feed a `#x0A (LF)` character (i.e. a [line break]) to the HTML parser, and observe the state of the HTML parser.

     Of the the many possible states of a HTML parser, the following is